buddhaman/tim_engine/readme.txt

 ------ Evolution Sim -------

-- Fix texture bleeding.
-- Only draw on single texture or determine size of overhang.
+- Set default background and make it deletable.
+Set default texture to 0x00000000.
 - Another option: Show activation as overlay.
+- Solve bug: Minimum size during bodypart placement.
+- Set number of hidden neurons in editor.

+- Serialization.

+- Radial menu on right click to draw on single bodypart, delete, or other features.

 - Color picker on creature to select color.

-- Solve bug: Minimum size during bodypart placement.
+- Ui needs to be waayyyy better.
+- Give very clear feedback for current tool.
+- When selecting bodypart switch to selection.
+No need to cancel inbetween.

 - Add multiple views.
 See edges, see actual result, same in fakeworld.
 - Generate random texture.
 - Make videos: Create joker.